rca(1) General Commands Manual rca(1)

 HELP

-$PAGER is set in the environment, the shell command it names will
+operators/commands.
+If $PAGER is set in the environment, the

-be used to display the help text.
-(The command must read the text
+shell command it names is used to display the help text.
+(The

 The state command will print a summary of rca's current state.